jadonk/cloud9-examples/PocketBeagle/Grove/Kit.md

 # Setup of pocketbeagle kit

-firstly, you should visit [Getting_Started](https://github.com/beagleboard/pocketbeagle/wiki/System-Reference-Manual#331_Getting_Started) to get a start.
+Firstly, you should visit [Getting_Started](https://github.com/beagleboard/pocketbeagle/wiki/System-Reference-Manual#331_Getting_Started) to get a start.
 Then maybe you can read below information to get how to connect wifi and get IP.
 `connmanctl` is a tool that connects Pockbeagle to the internet with WiFi Dongle, please refer below command